 You would use this policy if you want to track accrued time off for employees.
 When employees work, they get paid regular wages.
 When they take time off, they get paid vacation pay by drawing from their accrued vacation balance.

-How to setup a vacation policy in QuickBooks Payroll
+Set up a vacation policy in QuickBooks Online Payroll

 - Go to Payroll then Employees.